suhasHere/moq-drafts/draft-nandakumar-moq-transport.md

- - Collection of audio and video tracks that makes up a broadcast for a live stream by OBS client, the Emitter, to provider, say Twitch.
+ - Collection of audio and video tracks that makes up a broadcast for a live stream by OBS client, the Emitter, to the provider, say Twitch.

 -  Tracks from different participants (emitters) in a interactive video conference